IBM/aspera-cli/docs/README.erb.md

 File transfer operations are monitored, and a progress bar is displayed on the terminal if option `progress_bar` (`Bool`) is set to `yes` (default if the output is a terminal).

-The same progress bar is used for any type of transfer, using `ascp`, server to server, using HTTPS, etc...
+The same progress bar is used for any type of transfer, using `ascp`, server to server, using HTTPS, etc.

 ### Scheduler